prachi-ankush-3/Hand-Gesture-Recognition/README.md

-✋ Hand Gesture Recognition – Voice for the Voiceless
+✋ Hand Gesture Recognition – Voice for the Voiceless (Only Converts into Text)

 This project aims to empower individuals with speech and hearing disabilities by enabling gesture-to-text communication.
 Built using Python, OpenCV, and MediaPipe, it captures hand gestures in real time via webcam and converts them into text.